-The American with Disabilities Act (ADA) was signed into law on July 26, 1990.
-The ADA is Civil Rights Legislation which requires that persons with disabilities receive transportation services equal to those available on our regular door to door service.
+The Americans with Disabilities Act (ADA) was signed into law on July 26, 1990.
+The ADA is civil rights legislation which requires that persons with disabilities receive transportation services equal to those available on the fixed route service.

 - Walkers must be collapsible and stored between seats.

 - Equipment must be in good working order, with batteries charged, tires inflated, footrests attached, and all parts secure.
 (49 CFR 37.3)

 - The mobility device shall not be of sufficient dimensions to obstruct the ability of riders to enter or exit the vehicle safely

 4. Mobility Device Brakes

 When occupying a lift or securement area, it is recommended that passengers apply the brakes on their mobility devices; however, they are not required to do so.
 With power chairs or scooters, it is recommended that the power switch be turned to the “off” position.
 Again, this is not mandatory.